Surrey RCMP report spike in property crime

 He's been in custody for the last two weeks.

+"The perception is that crime is rampant, it's out of control.
+It's not.
+It's a very few people doing a lot of things and to catch one prolific offender, I think, is going to take a nice big bite out of this," said Jack.

-The detachment is crediting a block watch-style Facebook group with the man's arrest.
+The detachment is crediting a neighbourhood-watch-style Facebook group with the man's arrest.

 She's encouraging Surrey residents to continue sharing their stories with their neighbours.

-There's also been an influx of surveillance footage of incidents in Cloverdale in recent weeks.
+There's been an influx of surveillance footage of incidents in Cloverdale in recent weeks.

 One video shows a man walking onto a family's porch and stealing a wooden bench.